bjuppa/com-plain-date/README.md

 [`ExPlainDate`]((https://deno.land/x/complaindate/mod.ts?s=ExtendedPlainDate))
 objects if you want to call available operations directly on the plain-date object.
-This may sound convenient, but it is very hard to tree-shake, making your bundle size unnecessary big.
+This may sound convenient, but it is very hard to tree-shake, making your bundle size unnecessary big when used.

 There is no extended interface for the plain-time objects, because there are actually very few complex operations to do on a wall-time object.
 Plain-time